We Love Sharing Our Mountain Bike Culture With You!

 Mountain Biking Events

 If you're visiting in August, check out Nelson's Fat Tire Festival, an annual event for any age that celebrates all things bicycle!
 Races, group rides, parades and creative competitions make up the three-day event.
-At the end of August, iDIDaRide features mountain biking and running races to test every skill level and age category.
+In Kaslo, iDIDaRide features mountain biking and running races to test every skill level and age category.

 Galena and Slocan Valley Trails